ibmjstart/wp-bluemix-objectstorage/readme.md

 ## Uninstallation ##

 This plugin is designed to NOT be disabled.
 Disabling the plugin means that files will be stored on the applications local filesystem.
 Restarting your app could result in losing all of the files you currently have saved that aren't uploaded to Object Storage.
 However, if you wish to disable this plugin, then remove it from wp-content/plugins/wp-bluemx-objectstorage.

-## Screenshots ##

 ## Changelog ##